milesian/BigBang/README.md

 ### joining component/update-system and component/start

-To understad these two fns together, let's find the differences of following two sequence calls:
+To understand these two fns together, let's find the differences of following two sequence calls:

 ```clojure
 (-> system                                              ;;  {components}